MohammedAbusarie/FleetManagementSystem/PROJECT_DOCUMENTATION.md

 ---

-**Note**: This documentation is specifically created for AI agents to understand the project's context, git history, and development patterns.
+**Note**: This documentation is created to help developers and contributors understand the project's context, git history, and development patterns.
 It should be updated as the project evolves.